Shikantaza: Modern sources

 Zen master John Daido Loori describes shikantaza as a challenging practice in spite of its name's simplicity.
 Mental strength (joriki) is not achieved through sustained concentration as in breath meditation, but through awareness of the flow of mind, without actively attempting to let go of a thought.
 The user must watch their thoughts, "without analyzing them, judging them, attempting to understand or categorize them," being only aware of them.
 According to him, this helps mental activity move on and produce samadhi.

 When you're doing shikantaza you don't try to focus on anything specifically, or to make thoughts go away.
 You simply allow everything to be just the way it is.
 Thoughts come, thoughts go, and you simply watch them, you keep your awareness on them.
 It takes a lot of energy and persistence to sit shikantaza, to not get caught up in daydreaming.
 But little by little, thoughts begin to slow down, and finally they cease to arise.
 When the thought disappears, the thinker disappears.

 Commenting on Loori's words, meditation expert Eric Harrison likens shikantaza to a psychological process of extinction, in which repeated reduction of a behavioral response eventually leads to no response.

 Loori describes awareness as the one thing necessary to the practice of shikantaza.
-This requires a heightened state of mental alertness, which he warns cannot be maintained for too long periods of time.
+This requires a heightened state of mental alertness, which he warns cannot be maintained for extended periods of time.
 He recommends to practice shikantaza half an hour to an hour, then stand up and practice kinhin in order to relax the mind before sitting down and continuing.

 Shunryū Suzuki states about shikantaza, "do not try to stop your mind, but leave everything as it is.
 Then things will not stay in your mind for so long.
 Things will come as they come and go as they go.
 Eventually your clear, empty mind will last fairly long."
 For his part, describing the practice's goal as being simply aware of thoughts without getting caught by them, Sean Murphy cites Taizan Maezumi as advising to "regard our thoughts as if they were clouds, watching them as they drift from one end of the mind to the other, but making no attempt to hold onto them - and when they pass over the horizon, as they inevitably will, making no attempt to grasp after them.

 Jundo Cohen warns that its meaning of "just sitting" must not be taken too literally, and underlines the importance of awareness.
-When faced against strong emotions or anxious thoughts, Cohen instructs to simply observe them with equanimity, "treating them like passing weather clouds".
+When faced against strong emotions or anxious thoughts, Cohen instructs to simply observe them with equanimity, "treating them like passing weather clouds."
 At the same time, he stresses not to play with and be pulled in by thoughts.
-He compares shikantaza to "the children's puzzle of Chinese finger cuffs, which are escaped not by forceful effort, but by non-resistance".
+He compares shikantaza to "the children's puzzle of Chinese finger cuffs, which are escaped not by forceful effort, but by non-resistance."
 Only by dropping the hunt for enlightenment, accepting everything without grasping or avoiding, can enlightenment be found.